Many courses at the University of Portsmouth enable you to do a year's work placement or self-employment placement.

 If you don’t already have a LinkedIn account, create one and follow specific organisations to get a feel for their business.
 You may get some insights into when they might be opening up placement opportunities as well as gaining an understanding of key issues facing the industry.

-Purple Door offers ongoing support to help with applications and interviews tailored to you and your requirements.
+The Careers and Employability Service offers ongoing support to help with applications and interviews tailored to you and your requirements.
 Just let us know what help you need.